Sean-w94/atmos/article/article.md

 ![](mood.png)

-Try using the demo in a browser and on an tablet or mobile device at the same time.
+Try using the demo in a browser and on a tablet or mobile device at the same time.

 # Viewing the Source